Do you need a tagline or slogan for your small business?

 A tag-lines is a short, memorable phrase that represent who/what your business is.
 These short, catchy phrases increase brand recognition and help others understand how you are different.

-Tag-lines are often used interchangeably with “slogans” or “mission statements,” however each one of these elements has a unique purposes.
+Tag-lines are often used interchangeably with “slogans” or “mission statements,” however, each one of these elements has a unique purpose.

 - What it is: Short phrase that evokes a memorable associate with your business